ENCORE: Ensemble Learning using Convolution Neural Machine Translation for Automatic Program Repair: Approach

 \textbf{(1) Choice of NMT architecture:} Due to the complexity of the task and the diversity of transformations used to fix bugs, traditional NMT architectures such as LSTM~\cite{luong2015effective}, do not perform well for APR.
 Previous work addressed this issue by limiting the scope of the repair to simple compilation errors~\cite{gupta2017deepfix} or by focusing on a few specific transformations~\cite{devlin2017semantic}.
 However, these solutions are not ideal since it restricts the model to fixing a limited range of bugs.
 We address this issue by using a new type of NMT architecture, called fconv~\cite{gehring2017convolutional}, that relies on convolutional layers instead of RNN layers.
 This architecture performs better because the convolutional layers better capture immediate context information than RNN layers while the multi-step attention allows the architecture to keep track of long-term dependencies.
 This type of architecture has been shown to work well for grammatical error correction~\cite{Chollampatt2018} and translation~\cite{gehring2017convolutional} but has not been applied to other domains.

-\textbf{(2) Diversity of Bug Repair:} Bugs are very diverse, with different fixes needed to fix the same buggy line depending on the context. \hung{This argument is saying that we need context?} Since an NMT model has no access to the entire project (due to limitation of sequence size of existing NMT models), the model might not have enough information to generate a correct patch for its first try.
+\textbf{(2) Diversity of Bug Repair:} Bugs are very diverse, with different fixes needed to fix the same buggy line depending on the context.
+Since an NMT model has no access to the entire project (due to limitation of sequence size of existing NMT models), the model might not have enough information to generate a correct patch for its first try.
 In addition, a single model might overfit the training data and fail to capture the diverse fix patterns.
 To address this challenge, we propose an ensemble approach that combines models with different hyper-parameters, to increase the diversity of patches generated, combined with a validation stage that is used to discard incorrect patches.
 Our ensemble approach allows us to fix 47\% more bugs than using a single model.

 \textbf{(3) Adaptability to different Programming Languages:} Existing APR techniques rely on handcrafted fix patterns that require domain knowledge to create and are not easily transferable to different languages.
 Leveraging NMT allows \tool to learn how to fix bugs instead of relying on handcrafted patterns.
 Thus, \tool is generally applicable to other programming language, as we can obtain training data automatically. \tool{} is the first approach to successfully fix bugs in four popular programming languages.